The perfection dogma

 To err is human.
 Says, but acts differently.
 Making mistakes is still embarrassing, perfect and avoiding mistakes at all costs as a proof of professionalism.
 Just stupid that mistakes just happen.
 Shit happens.
 Even the most beautiful zero-error-dogma does not help.

 Dealing with mistakes is what counts.
-Because where there is no open discussion about mistakes, nobody can learn what should be done better in the future.
-I explain exactly these aspects in my book "The 110% Lie" - and in my accompanying essay at changeX, which I use to research journalists for their Article on request also happy to send.
+Because if there is no open discussion about mistakes, nobody can learn what should be done better in the future.
+I explain exactly these aspects in my book “The 110% Lie” - and in my accompanying essay at changeX, which I use for journalists to research for their Article on request also happy to send.

 Causes and consequences of the exaggerated entitlement to benefits

-The evergreen topic "Perfectionism" has in the past caused a great deal of media interest.
-See my interviews in the past Süddeutschen, ZEIT, in Sonntag and at Karrierebibel as well as the cover story in the magazine managerSeminare.
+The long-running topic "Perfectionism" has generated a lot of media interest in the past - see my interviews in the Süddeutschen, ZEIT, in Sonntag and at Karrierebibel as well as the cover story in the magazine managerSeminare.
 So this week my new eponymous series starts here Berufebilder:

 It deals with the causes and consequences that exaggerated job demands may have on the individual's career, but also on the productivity of the entire company.
 Of course, the series not only shows where the rabbit is in the pepper, but also ways out of the perfection trap.

 Because: Perfectionism is expensive for German companies: As the productivity study by the American management consultancy Proudfoot-Consulting shows again and again, excessive zeal is anything but productive.
 In Germany alone, an average of 26 working days per year and employee are wasted.

 Namely, by unnecessary waiting and duplication - blind actionism that could be avoided by more prudent action and the German company 135 costs billions of euros a year, because the employees do superfluous or even wrong things.